gollth/ShutTUM/Docs/index.rst

 =======================
-StereoTUM documentation
+ShutTUM documentation
 =======================
-A utility API to easily interact with the StereoTUM dataset by `Thore Goll <thore.goll@tum.de>`_
+A utility API to easily interact with the ShutTUM dataset by `Thore Goll <thore.goll@tum.de>`_

 .. toctree::
     :maxdepth: 2